COVID-19: What you can do

 Follow our advice below to help keep yourself safe when travelling on public transport.

-In order to slow the spread of COVID-19, you should continue to take personal responsibility regarding your travel plans and follow all NSW Health advice.
-This includes not travelling if unwell, practising physical distancing and good hygiene as well as wearing your own mask.
+You should continue to take personal responsibility regarding your travel plans and follow all NSW Health advice.
+This includes not travelling if unwell, practising good hygiene as well as wearing your own mask.

 If you are travelling, we are asking you to follow these safety and hygiene measures to help protect you and everyone else on the transport network: